Codit/practical-api-guidelines/maturity-level-one/README.md

 This allows you to be secure on the physical API while the consumers can still use HTTP
 - Do not put security keys and sensitive information in the query string
   - Certain scenarios are exceptional such as exposing webhooks.
 When this is the case the keys need to be limited in time to live.
+- Frontdoor/Backdoor security will be addressed in the next maturity levels.
+Authentication / Authorization can be delagated to gateway components.

 ## Error Handling